Woodie’s Pivot Points – Definition and Formulas

 Pivot Points in Trading

-The pivot points are a type of market analysis tool used by many investors to trade regularly in any financial market including Forex.
-They are used in the same way as support and resistance to determine levels at which the price is likely to bounce or continue the current trend.
-In this article we are going to show the different types of pivot points that exist, their calculation and some suggestions for their use.
+Pivot points are a popular technical analysis indicator used in trading to identify potential support and resistance levels for an asset’s price.
+These levels are calculated based on the asset’s high, low, and closing prices from the previous trading session.
+They are used to determine levels at which the price is likely to bounce or continue the current trend.
+In this article, we are going to show the different types of pivot points that exist, their calculation, and some suggestions for their use.

 The Camarilla Equation – Formula and Definition